 Meet Joe Keegan

-Joe Keegan is a seasoned Boston criminal defense lawyer.
+Joe Keegan is a seasoned criminal defense attorney in Boston.
 Originally from Quincy, Joe graduated from Curry College and the New England School of Law.
 He served the United States Army from 1989 to 1991 as a Desert Shield / Desert Storm soldier and the Massachusetts National Guard from 1991 to 1997.
 Joe is also a former MBTA police officer and former Quincy law enforcement officer.
-Today, he is a member of the Norfolk County Bar Association, the Association of Trial lawyers of America, and the Massachusetts Bar Association.
+Today, he is a member of the Norfolk County Bar Association, the Association of Trial Lawyers of America, and the Massachusetts Bar Association.
 Visit Joe’s full, professional profile to learn more about his experience and qualifications.

 Reach us 24/7 when you call (617) 799-7644.
 Hablamos español.

 Our legal advocates are ready to fight for your rights and clear your name!